 Ready to make data your ally?
 Get in touch to see how EDITED’s retail decision platform can help demystify one of the most significant sale events on the retail calendar.

 Strategize to avoid returns

-With return rates estimated to cost ecommerce businesses $550 billion by 2020, retailers are pulling back on their categories with more complicated sizing as sales approach.
-Currently, there are 18% and 14% fewer footwear and bottoms products available in the US and UK respectively compared to last year, while footwear available online has declined and 5% and 9% YoY.
+Look to pull back on categories with more complicated sizing as the sales approach.
+Currently, there are 16% and 9% fewer bottoms products available in the US and UK respectively compared to last year, while footwear available online has declined and 5% and 9% YoY.

 How much to reduce by?

-Remember, Black Friday is an opportunity to clear older pieces ahead of the peak Christmas period and ring in the new year with a fresh assortment.
-We can already see rapid sell out (and not just for sneakers!), at full price on these products…
+Remember, Black Friday is an opportunity to clear out older and slow-moving pieces ahead of the peak Christmas period and ring in the new year with a fresh assortment.
+Avoid reducing these items that have performed well and have longevity for future collections.